anywhichway/lmdb-cluster/README.md

 {
   <environmentName>: {
     options: {},
-    inheritOptions: false,
+    functions: {},
+    inheritDefaults: false, // merges defaultEnvironment.option and defaultEnvironment.functions with environment options and functions
     databases: {
       <databaseName>: {
+        inheritEnvironment: false, // merges environment.options and environment.functions with database options and functions
-        options: null
+        options: null,
+        functions: null,
       }
     }
   }
 }
 ```

-`options` are, once again, the same as those for LMDB.
-If `inheritOptions` is true, the options for the environment are used as defaults for the database.

-If `dynamicEnvironmentOptions` is present and an attempt is made to open an environment not configured in the `environments` argument, then the options are used to create an environment database of the name requested.
+If `dynamicEnvironment` is present and an attempt is made to open an environment not configured in the `environments` argument, then the `dynamicEnvironment.options` are used to create an environment database of the name requested.
 Otherwise, an error is thrown.
 Be careful with this, as it can be a DOS security risk.

 `dynamicDatabaseOptions` are used in the same way as `dynamicEnvironmentOptions` for child databases.
 The `dynamicEnvironmentOptions` are automatically used if neither the parent environment is configured to have it's options inherited or `dynamicDatabaseOptions` is present.
 Be careful with this, as it can be a DOS security risk.